BMO Named Official Supporter of FIFA Women's World Cup 2023™ in North America

 - Partnerships reinforce BMO's position as 'The Bank of Soccer' and its commitment to growing the game across North America, following closely after the landmark deal for naming rights of BMO Stadium, home to Los Angeles FC and Angel City FC

-TORONTO and CHICAGO, June 27, 2023 /PRNewswire-HISPANIC PR WIRE/ -- BMO and FIFA today announced the bank has been named as an Official Supporter of the FIFA Women's World Cup 2023™ in North America.
+TORONTO and CHICAGO, June 27, 2023 /PRNewswire/ - BMO and FIFA today announced the bank has been named as an Official Supporter of the FIFA Women's World Cup 2023™ in North America.

 The partnership represents the bank's commitment to equity in sport, eliminating barriers to inclusion and helping to grow the game, reinforcing BMO as The Bank of Soccer.
 Throughout the FIFA Women's World Cup 2023™ BMO will be joining soccer fans across North America in supporting the greatest athletes from around the world as they compete in Australia and New Zealand from July 20 through August 20.